skyliner1123/Snap-Chat-Brute-Force/README.md

 How To Install And Run?

-in cmd do
+in cmd

 1. cd Desktop

-then

 2. git clone https://github.com/skyliner1123/SnapChatBruteForce.git

-then go into SnapChatBruteForce

-3. and run "install.bat"
+3. then go into SnapChatBruteForce and run "install.bat"

-once it says "Install Complete"

-4. Finally run FloatTool.exe
+4. once it says "Install Complete" Finally run FloatTool.exe

 and have fun cracking snapchat account!